 Weight 2 lbs.
 10 oz.

 At some point, your child will start carrying their own weight.
 When that day blessedly arrives, consider the REI Co-op Tarn 40 for the job.
 The main packbag can swallow a sleep system, layers, water bottles and even a stuffed friend who wants to join the adventure, while a toplid pouch and stuff-it pocket help kids stay organized.
 It has a padded hipbelt and back panel that are adjustable like technical adults’ packs, plus it’s made with a durable recycled ripstop nylon that will shrug off moisture.

 Once your little is ready to upgrade their pack to one with more storage and space, consider the Osprey Ace 50.
 This load hauler delivers with key comfort-enhancing features like a frame that effectively transfers the load from the harness to the hipbelt; a springy, mesh back panel that allows plenty of airflow; and up to 5 inches of torso adjustability to ensure a Goldilocks-approved “just right” fit.
 This hauler also houses 50 liters of gear-carrying capacity and hipbelt pockets for easy snack access.

 UV Protection 100%

 Lens Material Polycarbonate

-Keeping track of your kid’s sunglasses is about as hard as remembering the whereabouts of their left sock, which means there’s no way you’re splurging on expensive pint-sized sunny-Gs—even if it is the holidays.
-And yet, you also know how important protecting their little peepers now .
+Keeping track of your kid’s sunglasses is about as hard as remembering the whereabouts of their left sock, which means there’s no way you’re splurging on expensive pint-size sunny-Gs—even if it is the holidays.
+And yet, you also know the importance of protecting their little peepers now.
 It’s a conundrum, but thankfully, one solved by the folks at Knockaround.
-Their polarized kids’ shades ring up at just $22 but block an impressive 99–100% of UV rays and reduce visible glare from water, snow, sand and pavement.
+The brand's polarized kids’ shades ring up at just $22 but block an impressive 99–100% of UV rays and reduce visible glare from water, snow, sand and pavement.